 It’s also easy to mistake thirst for hunger.
 So when we’re properly hydrated, we may feel less hungry, which can reduce our calorie intake and give us more time to make healthier food choices.

-If you struggle with drinking water, our article 9 healthy and hydrating alternatives to water, may offer some useful ideas.
+If you struggle with drinking water, you can find some useful alternatives in our article: 9 healthy and hydrating alternatives to water.

 Final thoughts…

-Showing others that you prioritise and care for yourself can also give them a sense of reassurance about doing the same, and promote a wider and more positive self-care culture.
+Showing others that you prioritise and care for yourself can also encourage them to do the same, promoting a wider and more positive self-care culture.
 Plus, when we feel like the best version of ourselves, chances are, we’ll be more productive, have stronger relationships, and be better equipped to help those around us.

 As children’s author Nerissa Marie said, “Taking care of yourself first is the greatest gift you can bring to this world.
 When you learn to love yourself, it’s like turning a light on.”

-For more self-care content, you may want to read our articles; 16 ways to improve your confidence and self-esteem and 8 ways to empower yourself every day.
+For more self-care content, you may find it helpful to read our articles: 33 self-care ideas to boost your mental and physical health this winter and 8 ways to empower yourself every day.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.